gezp/universal_robot_ign/README.md

 * use `scripts/test_gripper.py`

-**Slipping Problem**
+> Slipping Problem
+>

-There is Gripper Slipping Problem on Gazebo-classic which need use plugin to add fixed joint between object and gripper when grasp.
+> There is Gripper Slipping Problem on Gazebo-classic which need use plugin to add fixed joint between object and gripper when grasp.
+>

-Ignition Gazebo performs better than Gazebo-classic on the Grasp Task, but also exists some problem in some situations.
+> Ignition Gazebo performs better than Gazebo-classic on the Grasp Task, but also exists some problem in some situations.
+>

-* it can grasp box tightly In Ignition Gazebo
+> * it can grasp box tightly In Ignition Gazebo
-  * it performs better than Gazebo-classic.
+>   * it performs better than Gazebo-classic.
-* it can't grasp sphere In Ignition Gazebo (RobotiqController is based on velocity control, not effort control)
+> * it can't grasp sphere In Ignition Gazebo (RobotiqController is based on velocity control, not effort control)
-  * Because the size of contact area is so small that the friction is not enough to hold grasped object, and property `max_depth`  of `contact`  is not implemented In Ignition Gazebo currently.
+>   * Because the size of contact area is so small that the friction is not enough to hold grasped object, and property `max_depth`  of `contact`  is not implemented In Ignition Gazebo currently.
-  * In this situation, a fixed joint is needed to fix object with gripper, you can modified SDF and set Tag `fixed` with `ture`.
+>   * In this situation, a fixed joint is needed to fix object with gripper, you can modified SDF and set Tag `fixed` with `ture`.

-## 5. Maintainer  and  License
+## Maintainer and License

 Maintainer : Zhenpeng Ge, [zhenpeng.ge@qq.com](mailto:zhenpeng.ge@qq.com)